-Alongside a busy performance schedule Amy maintains a keen interest in music education and is a visiting piano teacher at Lister Community School in London and Heath Mount School in Hertfordshire.
+Alongside a busy performance schedule Amy maintains a keen interest in music education and is a visiting piano teacher at several schools in London.
 Previously, Amy worked as a Graduate Music Assistant at Wells Cathedral School, a multi-faceted role involving piano accompaniment and piano, aural and theory teaching.
 Amy is also currently the pianist for PB Theatricals Youth Theatre, a company specialising in producing quality Gilbert & Sullivan operettas in Buxton.

 Outside of her playing work, Chloe is active as a woodwind teacher across the West Midlands and is the Saxophone Tutor for the Junior Department of Royal Birmingham Conservatoire.

 Emma graduated from the Birmingham Conservatoire with a first class BMus (Hons) in 2015 and with a Masters of Music from the Royal Conservatoire in The Hague, Netherlands in 2017.
 Emma has performed with many international orchestras and ensembles including the National Youth Orchestra of the Netherlands, Asko|Schonberg, Young Musicians Symphony Orchestra, the EUYWO and with the KC/Codarts Symphony Orchestra under conductor Valery Gergiev.